genskyff/webpack-template/README.md

 - **PostCSS**: A tool for transforming CSS with JavaScript plugins.
 - **Webpack**: A module bundler for modern JavaScript applications.
 - **pnpm**: A fast, disk space efficient package manager.
-- **eslint + prettier**: A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript and TypeScript.
+- **ESLint + Prettier**: A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript and TypeScript.
 - **Babel**: A JavaScript compiler that allows you to use the latest features of the JavaScript language.

 ## Getting Started